ParAlg/ParClusterers/README.md

 bazel build //clusterers:stats-in-memory_main
 ```

+We use the `bazel` build system.
+Installation instructions can be foun [here](https://bazel.build/install/ubuntu#install-on-ubuntu).
+We recommend bazel version >= 6.2.1.

+Required python packages are listed in `requirements.txt`.
+Some packages are only required for benchmarking implementations from other libraries, such as NetworKit, Neo4j, and TigerGraph.

 # Input

 Input can be in either edge list format or GBBS (CSR) format.
 SNAP edge list format can be converted to GBBS format using [GBBS](https://github.com/ParAlg/gbbs).